tylalin/en-itmatic101-blog/offsec/htb-lame-write-up.md

 #### samba

+We know that the samba version it runs on the target machine based on the nmap scan - "Samba smbd 3.0.20-Debian".
 There is a well-known CVE for samba in 2007 which is [2007-2447](https://nvd.nist.gov/vuln/detail/CVE-2007-2447).
 Let's explore a bit more with searchsploit to understand it better.

 ```bash
 searchsploit samba 2007